addr2data/aws-certification-prep/README.rst

 Introduction
 ------------
 Recently, I decided to pursue AWS certification (for career reasons).
 I been playing with AWS EC2 off and on since 2012, but have never used it in any meaningful way.
 Considering how much the AWS ecosystem has grown over the years, I have my work cut out for me.
-Also, I want to improve my knowledge of AWS APIs, so I plan to get as much hands-on experience as possible via Python/Boto3.
+In addition to certification, I want to improve my knowledge of AWS APIs, so I plan to get as much hands-on experience as possible via Python/Boto3.

 I have created this public GitHub project to force myself to be more organized with my notes and code.
 I am going to approach this project, as if I am developing a training resource for others.
 I know this approach will help me on my certification journey, but I sincerely hope others will find value in it.